Sunday, March 16, 2008

 “You can always tell a dagger fisherman”, one Mexican student explained, “because of the strange scars they get from the fish.”
 “Oh, so how do they get the scars?
 I meekly asked.
 The answer made me gasp.
 Trust me, you don’t want to know.
 Shark is popular in many Latin and Caribbean countries too.

 I wanted to know more and they obliged.
 They spoke not only of things they’d tried, but of meats and meals they’d heard of others eating.
 Opinions of what, where and why added richness, depth and flow to the conversation.
 In the end I had to halt the session which ran well overtime with no indication of ending anytime soon.

 They're Cute, Cuddly and Delicious

 Oh yeah, I still haven’t tried the “Cow’s Eye soup” in Colombia or the steamy, animal-blood-sprinkled “Yaguarlocro” of Ecuador.
 But the chicken feet often found in “Sancocho”, Colombia’s national dish, don’t get even the smaller rise out of me anymore.
-And earlier this year, I sampled a hearty stew of Three-toed Sloth.
+And early last year, I sampled a hearty stew of Three-toed Sloth.
 They’re cute.
 They’re cuddly.
 They’re delicious.

 By the way, what’s the strangest, most unique food that YOU have ever eaten?